-Alissa Quart (Squeezed: Why Our Families Can’t Afford America), discusses her reporting, research, and personal experience covering the financial pressures on American families stemming from rising medical and childcare costs, harsh employment policies, underemployment, and more, in conversation with Barbara Ehrenreich (Nickel and Dimed).
-Quart and Ehrenreich will also discuss their work with the Economic Hardship Reporting Project.
+Alissa Quart (Squeezed: Why Our Families Can’t Afford America), discusses her reporting, research, and personal experience covering the financial pressures on American families stemming from rising medical and childcare costs, harsh employment policies, underemployment, and more, in conversation with Allison Pugh.
+Quart will also discuss her work with the Economic Hardship Reporting Project.
 Book sales and signing will follow.
 FREE to attend and open to the public.

 Why should you attend?

 “The issue is overwhelmingly structural and social, not individual or moral.
 We haven’t failed; Capitalism has failed us.
 As Quart reminds her reader—and as every story in the book is meant to illustrate—the economic bind we find ourselves in cannot be solved by personal discipline or better financial decisions.” —New York Times Book Review